jblackwood/mini_arc_neural_networks/README.md

 ## Learnings

 Despite the variety of regularization techniques, **all approaches plateau at approximately 25% task accuracy** on the MINI-ARC test set with ~5M parameter transformer encoder models.
-This plateau is remarkably consistent across VAE, quantization (FSQ, RQ, wav2vec 2.0 style Gumbel softmax), iterative denoising (equilibrium matching) and LeJEPA, suggesting that the bottleneck is not the structure of the task embedding space but something more fundamental.
+This plateau is remarkably consistent across quantization (FSQ, RQ, wav2vec 2.0 style Gumbel softmax) and LeJEPA, suggesting that the bottleneck is not the structure of the task embedding space but something more fundamental.

 This convergence of results has convinced me that **pure neural network approaches are insufficient** for robust ARC generalization, and that further progress requires additional methods (e.g. neuro-symbolic).